Assessing learning: A practical introduction

-In July–September 2025, TeachingEnglish is focusing on the theme of Assessing learning.
-In this first event of the series, we start with a practical introduction to assessing learning from two of our TeachingEnglish course tutors.
-They will give an overview of different types of assessment, explore practical feedback strategies and share tasks you can use to assess your learners' level and progress.
+In this first event of our series on Assessing learning, two of our TeachingEnglish course tutors give a practical introduction to assessing learning.
+They give an overview of different types of assessment, explore practical feedback strategies and share tasks you can use to assess your learners' level and progress.

-In the second session we will take a deep dive into how, why and when to give feedback on pronunciation.
-Join us to boost your assessment literacy and help your learners grow in confidence!
+In the second session we take a deep dive into how, why and when to give feedback on pronunciation.
+Watch the recordings to boost your assessment literacy and help your learners grow in confidence.
+The live event took place on 11 July 2025.

 About the sessions